frez-fall/Downloadable-Quote-Generator/README.md

 ## About the Project
 ### Made with:

-- HTML5
+- HTML5 and Bootstrap for layouting content
-- CSS3
+- CSS3 for adding style and design.
+Used flexbox and css grid.
-- JavaScript
+- JavaScript - for functionality and animation.
-- Bootstrap

 ### Dependencies